AbuzarMohd/hackhazards25--repository/README.md

 ## 🧪 How to Run the Project

 ### Requirements:
-- Node.js / Python / Docker / etc.
+- Flask / Python / LangChain.
-- API Keys (if any)
+- API Keys (Mentioned in code)
 - .env file setup (if needed)

 ### Local Setup: